 Today, Jerome is a thriving art colony, a remote, whimsically shabby place, with a population close to five hundred.
 The town called “too strong to die” became a National Historic Landmark in 1967.

 City of ruins

 In every direction, prehistoric stone dwellings are tucked into canyons, hugging alcove walls and straddling outcroppings, often barely visible.
 I visited several during my stay, often putting the rental car at risk on rocky, dust-choked roads.

-At the Honanki Heritage Site, stone walls divide the base of the cliff and the alcove into seventy-two rooms, once housing up to two-hundred people.
+At the Honanki Heritage Site, stone walls divide the base of the cliff and the alcove into seventy-two rooms, once housing up to two hundred people.

 Another site, Montezuma Well, is an oasis in the desert, a limestone sinkhole sacred to all local clans.
 From an underground spring, 1.5 million gallons of water emerge each day.
-Between 1125 and 1400, up to one-hundred-fifty people lived around the well in cliff dwellings and pueblos.
+Between 1125 and 1400, up to 150 people lived around the well in cliff dwellings and pueblos.

-The combined populations of all of these scattered stone dwellings amount to a modern city’s-worth of fifty-thousand Sinagua in the Verde Valley around 1300.
+The combined populations of all of these scattered stone dwellings amount to a modern city’s-worth of fifty thousand Sinagua in the Verde Valley around 1300.